 The residential sector is the second-largest user of wood for energy in United States.
 Wood is used in homes throughout the United States for heating as cord wood in fireplaces and wood-burning appliances, and as pellets in pellet stoves.
-In 2018, wood energy accounted for about 2% of total residential energy consumption.
+In 2019, wood energy accounted for 4.4% of residential sector end-use energy consumption and 2.5% of total residential energy consumption.
 In 2015, about 12.5 million, or 11% of all U.S households, used wood as an energy source, mostly for space heating, and 3.5 million of those households, mainly in rural areas, used wood as the main heating fuel.

-In the electric power sector, there are several power plants that burn mostly wood to generate electricity, and some coal-burning power plants burn wood chips with coal to reduce sulfur dioxide emissions.
+In the electric power sector, there are several power plants that burn mostly wood to generate electricity, and there are some coal-burning power plants that burn wood chips with coal to reduce sulfur dioxide emissions.
 Most of the commercial sector's use of wood is for heating.

 - commercial84 TBtu4%